christiancostap/SAPScriptingPython/README.md

 # sapguilogin
-My personal Code for logging in SAP Netweaver with Python.
+My personal Code for logging in SAP GUI Scripting with Python.